zenpk/simple-auth/README.md

 ## Introduction

-This is an extremely lightweight authentication server, which only contains three APIs and uses a JSON file as its database.
+This is a super lightweight authentication server, which only contains three APIs and uses a JSON file as its database.
 All it does is register new users, check the login password (BCrypt), and verify the JWT.

 ## APIs